mokazuma/AUandEmotion/README.md

-# Multi-dimensional action unit features and emotion recognition
+# Intensity and speed features of action unit and emotion recognition